 “Hey, don’t knock steam power.
 You know I work best under pressure.”

-Latti grinned as he waved the waitress over for another drink and ordered a plate of cockons, his favourite snack.
-Jan lifted his drink and moved down the bar to greet another smiling female as she approached him.
+Latti grinned as he waved the waitress over for another drink and ordered a plate of cockons, his favourite crunchy snack.
+Jan took the opportunity to lift his drink and sidle down the bar towards a young woman who turned as he approached,

 “Maarssa Abbraynee.
 I’m here on business.
 Company conference.”
 She gave the packed room an amused glance.
 “Nothing interesting.”